Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Pair this meen chutney with yogurt rice (dahi rice) or Ganji dish, and it will instantly add that extra bit of flavor to your meal, making it an absolute lip smacker.

 How to make dry fish / nungel meen chutney with Kundapur masala powder

-Substitute byadgi chilies, cumin seeds, coriander seeds, peppercorns and fenugreek seeds with 3 tablespoons of Kundapur masala powder.
-This will save you time and effort associated with roasting these spices.
+Substitute byadgi chilies, cumin seeds, coriander seeds, peppercorns, and fenugreek seeds with three tablespoons of Kundapur masala powder.
+This will save you the time and effort associated with roasting these spices.

 - 1 teaspoon coconut oil

 - 8-10 byadgi chilies can substitute with Kashmiri chillies

 - a pinch of fenugreek seeds methi seeds

 - a pinch of carom ajwain seeds

 - 1 teaspoon tamarind paste size of a small marble if using fresh tamarind

 - 4 cloves of garlic